gjurgensen/attarch/README.md

 This version of the AM does not have sockets, nor a proper RNG seed source.
 It also seems to struggle with cryptographic signatures.
 It's possible the library is trying to perform file IO, which CAmkES will respond to with a runtime error.

-Next on the agenda: re-implement the above functionality, and look at 'CakeML component <-> VM' communication.
+Next on the agenda: reimplement the above functionality, and look at 'CakeML component <-> VM' communication.

 ## How to build